-"The Herbivore Botanicals blog, Naturally Speaking, has not only had a positive impact on our business through creating and providing educational + inspiring content around our products but has also been a great platform to share topics we are passionate about," says the brand's beauty editor, Desireé Pace.
+"The Herbivore Botanicals blog, Naturally Speaking, has not only had a positive impact on our business through creating and providing educational and inspiring content around our products, but has also been a great platform to share topics we are passionate about," says the brand's beauty editor, Desireé Pace.

 Their blog post "Six On-Trend House Plants + How to Care for Them," for example, came about from their love for plants.
 This post doesn’t mention a single product.
 Its purpose is to educate readers on how houseplants can improve your well-being.
 It targets browsers who are interested in plants—a topic closely related to health and wellness.

 "With blogging, we’ve been able to share so much more with our customers and give more life to our brand," says Desireé.
 "All the while creating content that inspires readers to incorporate more natural beauty and sustainable living into their lives."

 When writing product descriptions, it can be tempting to include every detail and intended use of your products.
 Don’t do this.
 Your product descriptions should be succinct and sales-focused.